mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 Windows
 ~~~~~~~

 Windows has a build-in screenshot tool.
-It is by default on the :kbd:`PrtSc` key.
+It is by default on the :kbd:`Print Screen` key.
 On laptops you will sometimes need to use the :kbd:`Fn` key.

 Linux
 ~~~~~
-Both Gnome and KDE have decent screenshot tools showing up by default when using the :kbd:`PrtSc` key, as well do other popular desktop environments.
+Both Gnome and KDE have decent screenshot tools showing up by default when using the :kbd:`Print Screen` key, as well do other popular desktop environments.
 If, for whatever reason, you have no

 ImageMagick
     With imagemagick, you can use the following command::